This beer growler has a durable build and is a customer-favorite thanks to its sleek design and double-wall vacuum insulation.

 Unique variable pressure regulation cap uses CO2 cartridges to maintain optimal carbonation for up to 2 weeks.
 Can also be used to force carbonate home brews.
 Dispensing tap allows users to draw beer without losing carbonation and features a locking mechanism for drip-free transportation.
-Pressure gauge makes it easy to monitor pressure levels.

 Lots of little parts can make maintenance complicated.
-Many users felt that customer service could've been a little more hands-on.

 Rugged and durable construction.
 High quality vacuum insulated food grade stainless steel keeps beverages cold for up to 16 hours and hot for up to 12 hours.
 Flip top lid is easy to handle and flavor maintains its authenticity.
 Seals well.
 Sturdy handle offers effortless pouring and carrying.